 - You can make this meal the night before and keep it in your fridge covered with an airtight lid or wrap.
 Remove the dish from the fridge and set at room temperature, allowing it too warm slightly, about 30 minutes.
 You can preheat your oven while it is warming.

 - You can also freeze this dish in a freezer safe container for up to 3 months making this a fantastic freezer meal to share with friends and family, or simply store for later.
 Remember to mark the date on the container.
 It is also helpful to include the baking instructions if you have a foil lid to write on.

 Mexican Casserole Recipe Notes:

-This Taco Stuffed Manicotti casserole has instructions in the Recipe card for BOTH Microwave and Conventional oven instructions.
+This manicotti casserole has instructions in the Recipe card for both Microwave and Conventional oven instructions.
 Feel free to use whichever works best for you.

 Mexican Manicotti casserole is a delicious, easy to make, comforting, Low-Sugar meal.
 Enjoy this yummy pasta dish full of Mexican seasonings and flavor.

 - 1 (16 ounce) can refried beans(I'm using non-fat)

 - 1 Tablespoon Taco seasoning (or one packet- to taste)